 17.2 It is the Contractor’s responsibility to effectuate agreement(s) with WAPA and any third party or parties which may be necessary to enable the Contractor to accept deliveries of the P-DP power.

-17.3 The initial SABP is incorporated into this Contract as Attachment No. 3 in accordance with its respective terms until superseded by a subsequent attachment.
-If revised procedures are necessary, WAPA will coordinate with Contractors and Scheduling Entities on revised procedures, as necessary prior to implementation.
+17.4 In the event the Contractor’s Authorized Representative(s) fails or refuses to execute any revised SABP which WAPA determines to be necessary due to changes in this Contract or the power system of either Party, WAPA will temporarily implement essential procedures as determined by WAPA until mutually acceptable SABP have been developed and executed by each Party’s Authorized Representative(s).

-17.4 In the event the Contractor fails or refuses to execute any revised SABP which WAPA determines to be necessary due to changes in this Contract or the power system of either Party, WAPA will temporarily implement essential procedures as determined by WAPA until mutually acceptable SABP have been developed and signed by each organization Authorized Representative18.
-RESALE OF ELECTRIC ENERGY:
+18. RESALE OF ELECTRIC ENERGY:

-18.1 Sales to Resale Customers: No Contractor shall sell for profit any of the power contracted for hereunder to any Contractor or to any resale customer of the Contractor for resale by that resale customer, provided, that Contractor transactions utilizing CROD and/or energy under this Contract with an entity or entities that coordinate, control, monitor, or support operation of the bulk electric system, or act as a marketplace operator in wholesale power, or procure products or service on behalf of any such entity, including but not limited to independent system operators, regional transmission organizations, Balancing Authorities, or successor organizations associated with the Contractor’s load shall not be considered a sale for resale.
-Contractor transactions utilizing CROD and/or energy purchased under this Contract with their designated Scheduling Entity shall also be permitted subject to WAPA’s review that such transactions comply with Provision 17 of the GPCP attached hereto.
+18.1 Sales to Resale Customers: No Contractor shall sell for profit any of the power contracted for hereunder to any Contractor or to any resale customer of the Contractor for resale by that resale customer, provided that Contractor transactions utilizing CROD and/or energy under this Contract with an entity or entities that coordinate, control, monitor, or support operation of the bulk electric system, or act as a marketplace operator in wholesale power, or procure products or service on behalf of any such entity, including but not limited to independent system operators, regional transmission organizations, Balancing Authorities, or successor organizations associated with the Contractor’s load, shall not be considered a sale for resale.
+Contractor transactions utilizing CROD and/or energy under this Contract with their designated Scheduling Entity shall also be permitted subject to WAPA’s review that such transactions comply with Provision 17 of the GPCP attached hereto.

 18.2 Delivery Arrangements for Tribal Contractors: Tribal Contractors may make delivery arrangements with other WAPA electric service customers within the

 P-DP marketing area.
 Such delivery arrangements, which may include benefit or bill crediting to allow Tribal Contractors to receive the economic benefit of their allocations, shall not be considered a sale for resale.
-LCRBDF Charges for Tribal Contractors shall be determined based on the location of the Tribal Contractors irrespective of the delivery arrangements.
+The LCRBDF Charge for Tribal Contractors with bill credit and benefit arrangements is referenced in Subsection 13.4.3.

 19. INTEGRATED RESOURCE PLANS AND SMALL CUSTOMER PLANS:

-19.1 The Contractor shall comply with the IRP, Small Customer Plan, or other acceptable plan, as applicable, in accordance with the EPAMP, dated
+19.1 The Contractor shall comply with the IRP, small customer plan, or other acceptable plan, as applicable, in accordance with the Energy Policy Act of 1992 to meet the requirements of WAPA’s EPAMP, dated

 March 30, 2000, in Federal Register Notice 65 FR 16789.

-19.2 WAPA shall administer the IRP or other acceptable plan requirements, as applicable, in accordance with the EPAMP.
+19.2 WAPA shall administer the IRP, small customer plan, or other acceptable plan requirements, as applicable, in accordance with the EPAMP.
 Subject to approval by WAPA, plans submitted to state authorities, with any needed supplements or modifications, may also meet the IRP requirements.
 Allocations for Tribal Contractors delivered to benefit crediting partners, as provided for in the Federal Register Notice 89

 FR 88999, dated November 12, 2024, may be reported by the entity receiving the allocation in accordance with a benefit or bill crediting arrangement.
-Contractors that subcontract their Contractor’s Allocations and associated energy, may meet the IRP requirements through submission of the proper IRP’s or other acceptable plans by each of the Contractor’s subcontractors.
+Contractors that subcontract their Contractor’s Allocations and associated energy, may meet the IRP requirements through submission of the proper IRPs, small customer plans, or other acceptable plans by each of the Contractor’s subcontractors.